Real-to-Sim: Predicting Residual Errors of Robotic Systems with Sparse Data using a Learning-based Unscented Kalman Filter: Problem Definitions

-As described previously, the goal is to learn the residual error $\delta f(\boldsymbol{y}_{t})$ from equation \eqref{generalModel} in order to minimize the difference between the current and a reference model.
+As described previously, the goal is to learn the residual error $\delta (\boldsymbol{y}_{t})$ from equation \eqref{generalModel} in order to minimize the difference between the current and a reference model.
 Depending on the test case, what is designated as the current and reference model may differ.
-For example, in Sim-to-Kin the reference model is the simulator while the current model is the specified kinematics, in Real-to-Kin, the reference model is the real robot while the current model is the specified kinematics, and in Real-to-Sim, the reference model is the real robot while the current model is the simulator model.
+For example, in Sim-to-Dyn the reference model is the simulator while the current model is the specified dynamic model, in Real-to-Dyn, the reference model is the real robot while the current model is the specified dynamic model, and in Real-to-Sim, the reference model is the real robot while the current model is the simulator model.
 Each of these cases and which specific residual model we wish to learn is described in Section \eqref{general_model}.

-To learn this residual error $\delta f(\boldsymbol{y}_{t})$ we use a fully connected Neural Network (see Fig. \ref{networks}) that has one input layer (with either 5 inputs when using our mobile robot or 6 inputs when using our manipulator robot), one hidden layer with 10 nodes, and one output layer (with 3 outputs when using our mobile or manipulator robot).
+To learn this residual error $\delta (\boldsymbol{y}_{t})$ we use a fully connected neural network (see Fig. \ref{networks}) that has one input layer (with either 5 inputs when using our mobile robot or 6 inputs when using our manipulator robot), one hidden layer with 10 nodes, and one output layer (with 3 outputs when using our mobile or manipulator robot).
 We can write this network as the following: